Kosice peace marathon

 *Take into consideration that all translations were made with the help of artificial intelligence with minor terminological correction.

 The field of these running motivators is even wider this year than last year.
-You can find their more comprehensive profiles on the website …., so let’s take a closer look at at least one of the many names today.
-Well, Ivana Butoracová doesn’t even need to be introduced to many.
+Their more complete profiles can also be found on the pacer.bart.sk website, so let’s take a closer look at at least one of the many names today.
+However, Ivana Butoracová does not even need to be introduced in detail to many.
 One of the stalwarts of the running scene in our country, she has completed more than 50 marathons and has experience in many times longer ultra runs.
-It is far from the first time that she appears among Košice marathon pacemakers, and this year she was among those who patiently put together the current line-up.
-It is worth adding to her name that she manages to combine her running enthusiasm and long training sessions with her work as a university professor at the University of Prešov, and she is also unmissable in her tireless work at the Vyšná Šebastová Running Club.
+It is far from the first time that she appears among the Košice marathon pacemakers, and this year she was among those who patiently put together the current line-up.
+It is worth adding to her name that she manages to combine her running enthusiasm and long training sessions with her work as a university professor at the University of Prešov, and she is also unmissable in her tireless activities at the Vyšná Šebastová Running Club.

 Marathon: